Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

     figure out which disciplines have the most collaboration and which fields have researchers who tend to publish across different fields.

+4. Given a set of people who are at high risk of recidivism, clustering can be used to understand different groups of people within the high risk set, to determine intervention programs that may need to be created.

 **Clustering**

 Clustering is the most common unsupervised learning technique and is